 Can take up to 24 hours to work.
 A bit pricey.

-Effective formula.
-Trusted brand.
+Effective formula from a trusted brand.
 Works in 12 hours or less.
 Convenient bedtime dosing.
-Relief from severe constipation when other methods haven't worked.
+Provides relief from severe constipation when other methods haven't worked.

 May experience cramping and excessively powerful bowel movements.
 Expensive.

 Extracted out of dried plums and Senna leaves for an effective, natural option.
 Does not absorb into the bloodstream, so cannot cause dependence in users.
 Can be applied for up to 7 consecutive days.